AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-data-transformations.md

 * [Derived fields](/help/data-views/derived-fields/derived-fields.md)

 * SQL

 Each method has advantages and disadvantages.
-For specific data transformations, one method might be preferable to another, while the method used for other transformations might be a matter of preference.

 The following sections compare the tradeoffs both generally and for specific transformations.

 ## Compare data transformation methods generally